Jennifer Friedman, M.D., clinical professor of neurosciences and pediatrics, UC San Diego

 Gail Reiner, D.N.P., FNP-C

-Gail Reiner’s focus throughout her nearly four-decade-long career has been on health promotion and quality of life for patients and families.
+Gail Reiner’s focus throughout her more than four-decade-long career has been on health promotion and quality of life for patients and families.
 In working with patients with tic disorders and Tourette syndrome, she monitors their development and medical outcomes.
-Gail provides Comprehensive Behavioral Intervention for Tics (CBIT).
+Gail provides comprehensive behavioral intervention for tics (CBIT).
 She coordinates behavioral and/or medical therapy with strategies for management of life issues pertaining to school, work, social relationships and the patient and family’s goals.
-Her research focuses on mitochondrial disease, Lesch-Nyhan disease, and CBIT.
+Her research focuses on mitochondrial disease, Smith-Magenis syndrome, mitochondrial disorders, autism and CBIT.